 The difference between a misdemeanor and a felony conviction may be a matter of severity, but it may also be the result of differences in state laws.
 Misdemeanors may include offenses such as vandalism, public intoxication, disorderly conduct, and theft with a value under $500.
 By contrast, felony offenses may include rape, arson, aggravated assault, manslaughter and murder, and theft with values over $500.

 National checks report convictions as well as current pending criminal court cases.
 The information in a national background check shows the name of the database where the record was located and the name of the crime, the verdict, and the date of the verdict.
+Criminal records also include the disposition of the charge and, if available, sentencing information.
 Depending on the background check provider you use, some background checks may turn up dismissed charges, non-convictions, and every interaction with law enforcement, so it’s important to work with a reputable provider that complies with the federal Fair Credit Reporting Act (FCRA).
 (GoodHire does not report dismissed cases and non-convictions.)

 Conviction records can go back many years, although how many years of results you find depends on which information has been digitized and on local laws where employers and candidates are based.
 Seven to 10 years of results is typical for criminal convictions.

 National criminal background checks are typically returned within a few hours, but in some cases may take a few days.